Outex pads and tape

 I know from kayaking that brake cleaner, acetone (paint or nail polish remover) or any number of other highly flammable and noxious solvents like rubber or plastic-eating MEK (Methyl Ethyl Ketone, right) or Toluene will also work.

-Then I’d seal each nipple with a dab of silicon like Aquasure before letting it cure and taping it all up (so similar to Outex, then).
-But I note Cyb says silicone is not as oil resistant as the glues he uses.
+Then I’d seal each nipple with some runny glue so it seeps down the threads.
+Let that cure, maybe do it again and then a dab of silicon like Aquasure before letting it all cure again and taping it all up (so similar to Outex, then).
+I note Cyb says silicone is not as oil resistant as the glues he uses.
 3M is a big name for industrial applications but there are all sorts of waterproof, self-amalgamating or self-fusing silicone tapes out there in rubber and plastic for household leaks.
 All it’s got to be is soft and pliable to contour the rim well closely, be stuck on to a very clean, oil-free surface, exceedingly non-porous and darned sticky, come what may.
 I’d hope 4411 or the DuPont equivalent: Tyvek, have all these properties.

-I may try this on the front of the Himalayan as long as I can source a 21-inch rim with the requisite safety lips.
+I may try this on a future bike as long as I can source a 21-inch rim with the requisite safety lips.
 (I did).

 Have I missed any ideas?
 Let me know.